wp-plugins/robo-gallery/readme.txt

 Gallery have 15 hover animation effects, which could be combined with additional custom options

-= How to change font size of the gallery image description text? =

-In gallery settings, when enabled custom hover settings you can customize style of the gallery image description text.
-In this settings you can change size of the text

 = How to add text before and after gallery? =

 In gallery settings you can find before/after text gallery field.
 This fields support HTML tags.